-PRUDENT PERSON RULE: The prudence which is to be used by the County Treasurer and/ or Investment Officer investing County funds shall be used in accordance with provisions of Section 6-8-10NMSA 1978 which states, "Investments and deposits shall be made with judgement and care; under circumstances than prevailing, which men of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation but for investment, considering the probable safety of their capital as well as the probable income to be derived."
+PRUDENT PERSON RULE.
+The prudence, which is to be used by the County Treasurer investing County funds, shall be used in accordance with provisions of Section 6-8-10 NMSA 1978 which states, "Investments and deposits shall be made with judgement and care; under circumstances than prevailing, which men of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation but for investment, considering the probable safety of their capital as well as the probable income to be derived."

-ETHICS AND CONFLICT OF INTEREST: All Board of Finance members, the County Manager and Treasurer shall refrain from personal business activity that could conflict with the proper execution of the County's investment and deposit program or which could affect or impair their ability to make impartial investment decisions on behalf of the County (Sections 6-10-40 and 6-10-53 NMSA 1978 and the New Mexico Constitution, Article VIII, Section 4).
+ETHICS AND CONFLICT OF INTEREST.
+All Board of Finance members, the County Manager and Treasurer shall refrain from personal business activity that could conflict with the proper execution of the County's investment and deposit program or which could affect or impair their ability to make impartial investment decisions on behalf of the County (Sections 6-10-40 and 6-10-53 NMSA 1978 and the New Mexico Constitution, Article VIII, Section 4).

-CASH MANAGEMENT: The County Manager and the County Treasurer shall jointly prepare and maintain an ongoing cash management program.
+CASH MANAGEMENT.
+The County Manager and the County Treasurer shall jointly prepare and maintain an ongoing cash management program.
 This program will involve the preparation of a regular report that includes projections for cash receipts and cash disbursements.
-The

-County Manager shall notify the County Treasurer on a regular basis of county expenditures and of any large expenditure anticipated so that cash liquidity can be planned according to the cash management report and county expenditures.
+The County Manager shall notify the County Treasurer on a regular basis of county expenditures and of any large expenditure anticipated so that cash liquidity can be planned according to the cash management report and county expenditures.
 The County Treasurer shall take into consideration these projected cash needs of the County when setting investment and deposit maturity dates.

-INVESTMENTS AND DEPOSITS: All sinking funds or money remaining unexpended from the proceeds of any issue of bonds or negotiable securities which by laws are entrusted to the case and custody of the Treasurer, and all money not immediately necessary for public use, may be invested in securities or deposited in interest bearing accounts with banks, savings banks or Credit Unions within the geographical boundaries of the County.
+INVESTMENTS AND DEPOSITS.
+All sinking funds or money remaining unexpended from the proceeds of any issue of bonds or negotiable securities which by laws are entrusted to the care and custody of the Treasurer, and all money not immediately necessary for public use, may be invested in securities or deposited in interest bearing accounts with banks, savings banks or Credit Unions within the geographical boundaries of the County.
 All funds available for time deposit with local banks, savings banks or Credit Unions shall be equitable distributed according to the net worth of each institution in accordance with State Statue 6-10-36, NMSA 1978 and the New Mexico State Constitution.
 For purposes of calculation, the county shall use the total deposits as reported to federal agencies by the local banks, savings banks, and credit unions as of March 31 of each year.

-If any bank, savings bank or Credit Union within the geographical boundaries of the County decline to accept any part of their pro rata share of County Funds, a written notice of such shall be obtained by the County Treasurer and or Investment Officer.
-The Treasurer and or Investment Officer, with consultation of the Investment Committee, may allow any bank declining the receive distribution of future funds at his/her discretion.
+If any bank, savings bank or Credit Union within the geographical boundaries of the County decline to accept any part of their pro rata share of County Funds, a written notice of such shall be obtained by the County Treasurer.